agholson/City-Sights-App/README.md

 # City Sights App
-This app displays the best restaurants near the current user based on the https://codewithchris.com iOS Foundations module 6.
+This app displays the best restaurants and sights near the current user as shown by Yelp.
+It is

-It interacts with the Yelp API, as well as the CoreLocation framework to grab the user's location.
+ based on the https://codewithchris.com iOS Foundations Module 6.
+Highly recommend Code with Chris+, which teaches you the fundamentals and beyond for iOS development.
+It also provides a thriving community.

 # Getting User Location
 Add to the pslist, or the Info target tab a new key explaining the use of this information: